Perfect Strangers (TV series): Seasons 3–4 (1987–1989)

 The start of season 3 in late 1987 found Larry and Balki in a new, larger apartment where Balki had his own room instead of sleeping on a fold-out sofa.
-External shots clearly depict a new apartment building.
-The characters never made reference to the move, and Jennifer and Mary Anne were still co-tenants in the new surroundings.
+External shots depict a new apartment building.
+The characters never referred to the move, and Jennifer and Mary Anne were still co-tenants in the new surroundings.

 Larry acquires a reporter job working out of the basement of the Chicago Chronicle, a fictional metropolitan newspaper, and helps Balki get a job in the Chronicle mail room.
 They are overseen by demanding city editor Harry Burns (Eugene Roche).
 Burns is phased out of the show by the end of season 3; the paper's publisher, Mr. Wainwright (F.J.
 O'Neill) is introduced later in season 3, and takes over as Larry's boss after Eugene Roche leaves the show.
 Mr. Wainwright appears through season 7.
 Balki's immediate supervisor is mail room head Sam Gorpley (Sam Anderson, who had portrayed a bank clerk in the season one episode "Check This" in which Balki opens his first bank account).
-Gorpley never warms to Balki (he sometimes calls him "the Mypiot") and insults him regularly.
-Lydia Markham is the Chronicles thin-skinned, multi-phobic advice columnist; she is played by Belita Moreno, who had previously played Edwina Twinkacetti in the first two seasons.
+Gorpkey is a rude and greedy boss to Balki and does everything he can to fire him.
+Gorpley never warms to Balki (he sometimes calls him "the Mypiot") insults him regularly and wants to fire him.
+Lydia Markham is the Chronicles thin-skinned, multi-phobic, and very successful advice columnist; she is played by Belita Moreno, who had previously played Edwina Twinkacetti in the first two seasons.
 Although Larry physically remains at his typewriter in the basement, he joins the investigative team of Marshall and Walpole (loosely based on the famed Washington Post duo of Woodward and Bernstein) in season 4.
 Larry's relationship with Jennifer matures as well.

 Working as an elevator operator is Harriette Winslow (Jo Marie Payton-France).
 Her husband Carl (Reginald VelJohnson) is introduced in the fourth-season episode "Crimebusters", in which the couple moves into Larry and Balki's apartment building.

 In March 1988, midway through the third season, ABC moved Perfect Strangers from its successful Wednesday-night slot to Friday nights at 8:00 p.m. before Full House.
 This was a key development in the formation of the ABC Friday-night comedy block that later became known as "TGIF".
 Later moving to the 9/8c slot on Friday nights in the fall of 1989, Perfect Strangers remained an anchor of ABC's Friday-night programming until it was unsuccessfully moved to Saturday nights in February 1992.